NhiNguyencmt8/StretchMapping/README.md

    *Objects are displaced around the scene (behind the robot) but no dynamic objects or people are present.*
 4. [**Dynamic Objects + Person Walking in view**](./doc/Dynamic_Objects_Person_InView.md):
    *Objects are moved by a person while the robot maps the environment.*

+For a detailed analysis, please check out the results in the `doc` folder

 ## Notice for Git Commits ⚠️